jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

   then I hold ``ctrl`` (windows/linux) or ``option`` (mac) on the keyboard and click on ``tests/test_sleep_duration.py:7`` with the mouse to open it
 * and change ``True`` to ``False``
-* I also change the :doc:`class </classes/classes>` name to CapWords to match Python convention
+* I also change the :ref:`class <classes>` name to CapWords to match Python convention

   .. code-block:: python